UBCSailbot/sailbot_workspace/README.md

 ## Run

-1. If you are on MacOS and want to run something with a GUI, start XQuartz
+1. For Windows 10 and MacOS, if you want to run something with a GUI
+    - For Windows 10, open the XLaunch configuration file
+    - For MacOS, start XQuartz

 2. Source the relevant overlay in the terminal
     - ROS 2: `srcnew`